marvinraj/image-gallery-site-reactjs/README.md

 3. work on header component
 4. work on image card componentwfwqf

-## My thought processes while working on this project
+## My thought processes as I work on this project
 1. how do i want this site to look like? ui inspo?
     - searched online and found pinterest and another yt vid for inspo.
 2. now how do i divide the ui into components?